python/cpython/Doc/library/urllib.request.rst

    *url* should be a string containing a valid URL.

-   *data* must be a bytes object specifying additional data to send to the server, or ``None`` if no such data is needed.
-Currently HTTP requests are the only ones that use *data*; the HTTP request will be a POST instead of a GET when the *data* parameter is provided.  *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
+   *data* must be an object specifying additional data to send to the server, or ``None`` if no such data is needed.
+Currently HTTP requests are the only ones that use *data*.
+The supported object types include bytes, file-like objects, and iterables.
+If no ``Content-Length`` header has been provided, :class:`HTTPHandler` will try to determine the length of *data* and set this header accordingly.
+   If this fails, ``Transfer-Encoding: chunked`` as specified in :rfc:`7230`, Section 3.3.1 will be used to send the data.
+See :meth:`http.client.HTTPConnection.request` for details on the supported object types and on how the content length is determined.

+   For an HTTP POST request method, *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
 The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns an ASCII string in this format.
 It should be encoded to bytes before being used as the *data* parameter.

    *headers* should be a dictionary, and will be treated as if :meth:`add_header` was called with each key and value as arguments.